openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Every Credential Issuer utilizes an OAuth authorization server to authorize access.
 The same OAuth authorization server can protect one or more Credential Issuers.
 Wallets determine the authorization server a certain Credential Issuer relies on using the Credential Issuer's metadata.

 All OAuth grant types and extensions mechanisms can be used in conjunction with the credential issuance API.
-Additionally, this specification defines the following extensions to OAuth 2.0 to facilitate authorization for credential issuance:

-* An extended Authorization Request that allows to request authorization to request issuance of Credentials of specific formats and types.
-See (#credential-authz-request).
+Aspects not defined in this specification are expected to follow [@!RFC6749].

+It is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks and Pushed Authorization Requests [@RFC9126] to ensure integrity and authenticity of the authorization request.

+Existing OAuth 2.0 mechanisms are extended as following:

-* A new grant type "pre-authorized code" to facilitate a certain kind of issuance flow (see below).
+* A new grant type "pre-authorized code" is defined to facilitate a certain class of issuance flow (#pre-authz-code-flow).
+* A new authorization details [@!I-D.ietf-oauth-rar] type is defined to convey the details about the Credentials (including formats and types) the Wallet wants to obtain (#authorization-details).
+* Client Metadata: new metadata parameter is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint {#client-metadata}.
+* Authorization Endpoint: An additional parameter `issuer_state` is added to convey state in the context of processing an issuer-initiated credential offer (#credential-authz-request).
+* Token Endpoint: an optional response parameters is added to the token endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential endpoint.

 ## Core Concepts